broeker/jumpsuit/src/pages/index.md

     alt: Jumpsuit diagram
     image: /img/jumpsuit.svg
   intro: >-
-    But in just the last 5 years, the landscape has changed dramatically in ways that are fundamentally changing how and what we build.
+    But in just the last 5 years, the landscape has shifted dramatically in ways that are fundamentally changing how and what we build.
 Monolithic platforms like Drupal and WordPress are no longer the obvious or default solution (nor are traditional applications built on .NET, Rails, or Laravel.)